-If we look at the ten-year rolling returns ending June 30th of each year, we find that for the period from 2005 to 2007, the actual ten-year rolling returns were above the PMT ten-year target return.
+If we look at the ten-year rolling returns ending June 30th of each year, we find that in 2007, the actual ten-year rolling returns were above the PMT ten-year target return.
 However, in 2008 the PMT suffered a negative return of 5.9% and in 2009 a negative return of 27.6% due to the global financial crisis (the benchmark portfolio returns were -3.7% and -23.2% respectively).
 Since then, all major financial markets have rebounded from the meltdown experienced in 2008 and 2009.
-Importantly, for the ten-year period ending in 2019, actual returns exceeded the 10-year rolling target return for the PMT.
+Importantly, for the ten-year period ending in 2021, actual returns exceeded the 10-year rolling target return for the PMT.

 In 2007, pre-financial crisis, the actual ten-year rolling return of 7.7% exceeded the ten-year rolling target return of 6.2% by 1.5%, and the ten-year rolling benchmark portfolio return of 7.2% by 0.5%.
-By 2010, following the financial crisis, the ten-year rolling actual return of

-1.3% was less than the ten-year rolling target return of 6.0% by 4.7% even though it was in line with the ten-year rolling benchmark portfolio return of 1.2%.
-However, by 2019, the ten-year rolling actual return had rebounded to 8.8%, exceeding the ten-year rolling target investment return of 5.7% (by 3.1%) and above the ten-year rolling benchmark portfolio return of 7.8%.
+By 2010, following the financial crisis, the ten-year rolling actual return of 1.3% was less than the ten-year rolling target return of 6.0% by 4.7% even though it was in line with the ten-year rolling benchmark portfolio return of 1.2%.
+However, by 2021, the ten-year rolling actual return had rebounded to 9.2%, exceeding the ten-year rolling target investment return of 5.6% (by 3.6%) and above the ten-year rolling benchmark portfolio return of 8.0%.
 Please see the section Status of the Pension Plan - In Perspective for how investment performance impacts the financial health and status of the pension plan.